The Seamless Summer Option (SSO)

 Smart Snacks in Schools

 Lewisville ISD follows Smart Snacks in Schools regulations for all a la carte food and drink items sold during the school day.
-These are national nutrition guidelines that are not already covered by the school lunch (NSLP) and breakfast programs (SBP).
+These are national nutrition guidelines that are not already covered by the school breakfast and lunch (SSO) program.
 These science-based nutrition standards encourage children to make healthier snack choices and apply to all foods sold a la carte in the cafeteria, in school stores, snack bars, and vending machines.

 For food items, Smart Snack guidelines require the item to: